Category: Cosmic Events Views: 1500

-All meteors in annual showers have radiant points on our sky’s dome, and the showers take their names from the constellations in which the radiant points lie.
+All meteors in annual showers have radiant points on our sky’s dome, and the showers often take their names from the constellations in which the radiant points lie.
 The Ursids radiate from Ursa Minor, which contains the Little Dipper asterism.
 If you trace the paths of the rather slow-moving Ursid meteors backward, they appear to come from the section of sky marked by the Little Dipper star Kochab.

 The chart below shows the Big and Little Dippers around 1 a.m. when the Big Dipper is well up in the north-northeast.

 Although the Little Dipper is circumpolar (out all night) at northerly latitudes, the star Kochab sits below Polaris, the North Star, at nightfall.
-Kochab (and all the Little Dipper stars) circle Polaris in a counterclockwise direction throughout the night, with this star reaching its high point for the night just before dawn.
+Kochab (and all the Little Dipper stars) circle Polaris in a counterclockwise direction throughout the night, with this star reaching its high point for the night in the hours before dawn.
 The higher the radiant climbs in your sky, the more meteors that you’re likely to see.
-The waxing crescent moon will set in the evening, providing moon-free viewing for the rest of the night.

 This shower has been known to produce short bursts of over 100 meteors per hour.
 But typically the shower is much more low key than that.
 It might produce five meteors per hour at its peak.